mougiakouel/QGIS-Training-Manual/postgres/db_intro.rst

 database theory.
 You will not need to enter any of the example code; it's only there for illustration purposes.

-**The goal for this lesson:** To understand fundamental database concetps.
+**The goal for this lesson:** To understand fundamental database concepts.

 What is a Database?
 -------------------------------------------------------------------------------